- Politics and Social Issues»

 - China takes trade surplus and buys US bonds (blames Chinese companies for making the safest investment in the world)

 - China gets richer from #2 and #3 (puts blame on China as a nation--this is important)

-- US must "stimulate" economy with bailouts (justifies the Federal Reserve pouring more money into big business' pocket)
+- US must "stimulate" economy with bailouts (justifies pouring more of your money into big business' pocket)

 - US gets poorer and further in debt (makes us angry at each other and eager to vote for big business friendly politicians)

 Why this is untrue: US-China trade is more complicated

 Take another look at the cycle above.
 There is a grain of truth in it.
 The Chinese economy has been growing for a while.
 Chinese made products are out competing American made products in several industries.
 Chinese companies are buying US debt.

 Now take all that and replace the word "China" with "Japan."
 Then go back about thirty or forty years.
 See?
 The same exact thing was happening.
 So what's happening in Japan right now?
 I live here but I'll make it simple: deflation.